Themekraft/tk-google-fonts/readme.txt

 2. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation’s wp-content/plugins/ directory.
 3. Activate the plugin from the Plugins menu within the WordPress admin panel.

-= Updating =

-For now manually only.
-This is pretty easy though.
-Delete the old plugin.
-Install the new one.
-See the steps for manual installation above.

-Automatic updates are coming with version 1.0

 = Supported Themes =

 TK Google Fonts works with every WordPress theme.
-You need to apply the new fonts via the WOrdPress Customizer or your custom CSS.
+You need to apply the new fonts via the WordPress Customizer or your custom CSS.

 Themes with theme options can use TK Google Fonts for their font options.
 The following themes integrate TK Google Fonts in their theme options: